Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 Plot Synopsis of Death Parade:

-When humans die, their souls either goes straight to reincarnation or void.
+When humans die, their souls either goes straight to reincarnation or the void.
 But in some special cases, their souls make a pit-stop at an afterlife bar called Quindecim.
 There, an arbiter judges the depths of their souls by prompting them to play games and decides whether to send them to reincarnation or to void.
-The arbiter of Quindecim is Decim, and he with his peculiar human assistant -who he couldn’t judge- shall prompt souls to play the death parade to reflect upon the human psyche and the quintessence of the true meaning of life and death!
+The arbiter of Quindecim is Decim, and he and his peculiar human assistant – who he couldn’t judge – prompt souls to play the death parade to reflect upon the human psyche and the quintessence of the true meaning of life and death!